srebughini/ASALI/_results/transport-properties.md

 redirect_from: /docs/index.html
 ---
 # **Transport properties**
-Gas mixture transport properties estimated using <a href="https://github.com/srebughini/JASALI">JaSali</a>.

 ### **Operating conditions and composition**
-These are the operating conditions and composition used for the calculation.
+These are the operating conditions and composition used to estimate **gas mixture transport properties**.
 <table class="table table-striped" id="input-table">
   <tbody>
     <tr>